Two steps backwards on IPv6 adoption in 2017

 I looked in to why the Windows IPv6 Control Message service consumes so much bandwidth in the Data usage report in Windows 10.
 (Most likely caused by a crowded local network or a faulty network interface.)

-I extended SSHGuard — the brute-force-login blocking service — to support IP subnet blocking A standard residential network get a whole /64 subnet worth of IPv6 addresses, so SSHGuard needed to provide better tools for blocking large subnets.
+I extended SSHGuard — the brute-force-login blocking service — to support IP subnet blocking A standard residential network gets a whole /64 subnet’s worth of IPv6 addresses, so SSHGuard needed to provide better tools for blocking large subnets.
 Detection is currently limited per-address, but stay tuned for same-origin subnet detection!

 Fail2Ban, an alternative to SSHGuard, finally released version 0.10 with IPv6 support after more than a year of development.
-It’s better late than never, but the Fail2Ban project really haven’t stayed on top of IPv6 support.
+It’s better late than never, but the Fail2Ban project really hasn’t stayed on top of IPv6 support.
 SSHGuard has had IPv6 support since the 1.0 release over .

 I tested some website certificate monitoring services and found that SSLPing didn’t support IPv6 websites at all, and KeyChest supports IPv6 but doesn’t do a good job with it — or certificate monitoring.